1. Home>

 Vosotras / Vosotrossugeriríaisyou (plural) would suggest

-Ellas / Ellos / Ustedessugeriríanthey would suggest, you (plural formal) would suggest
+Ellas / Ellos / Ustedessugeriríanthey would suggest

 Or use our app: